BuzzFeed’s tip jar may be the last dying gasp of the VC-backed news model

 Almost a decade ago, while attending some “Future of News“ event, I listened to the founder of an independent news startup complain about how unattractive traditional news organizations were to venture capitalists.
 Their scale, growth (or lack thereof), infrastructure costs, and legacy financial obligations would never fly with venture capitalists.

 Naturally, everyone was nodding along and chuckling over the fate of those doomed dinosaurs — which were, and are — in free fall.
 So I seemed to be alone that day in wondering: Why would newspapers want or need venture capital?
-Or any news startup for that matter?
+Why would any news startup, for that matter?

 I felt even more isolated as a wave of news startups raised tons of cash over the past decade.
 The more I scratched my head in amazement, the higher their valuations went.
 But the folly of this approach has finally become apparent in the last couple of years — perhaps never more so than when I read in the Wall Street Journal that BuzzFeed, which has raised almost $500 million in venture capital, was going to possibly start asking readers to “chip in” to help fund its newsroom: